-Robert is Chairman of Tactics II Equity LLC, a life science investment and advisory firm and former Senior Fellow at Harvard’s Advanced Leadership Initiative.
-Robert has been a founder or early stage investor in genomics and stem cell-based companies for over a decade, and from 2004 through 2015 Robert was a founder, Chairman of the Board, and Chief Executive Officer of Cellular Dynamic International (NASDAQ: ICEL), a leader in stem cell manufacturing.
+Robert J. Palay is Chairman of Tactics II Equity LLC, a life science investment and advisory firm and former Senior Fellow at Harvard’s Advanced Leadership Initiative.
+Robert is a founder or early stage investor in genomics and stem cell-based companies for over a decade, and from 2004 through 2015 Robert was a founder, Chairman of the Board, and Chief Executive Officer of Cellular Dynamic International (NASDAQ: ICEL), a leader in stem cell manufacturing.
 In addition, Robert has served as a manager of multiple Tactics II companies, entities specializing in life science investments, been V.P. at Sam Zell’s Equity Group Investments and served on various boards.

 Rajeev Surati is an investor and serial entrepreneur in technology and science.

 He has built several successful companies, been involved in some of the first successes in instant messaging and photo sharing on the web and been granted five patens including the core patent for Scalable Display Technologies.
 In addition, Rajeev has both advised and invested in a number of startup companies.
 Recently, he has focused his attention to healthcare and synthetic biology both as an investor and a data science mentor at Harvard Medical School.

 Thomas Wylonis was Chairman of the Board of Evaxion from 2015 to 2020.
 Tom brings many years of experience to Evaxion as an investor and board member of several life science companies as well as his time working on strategic projects at Bell Labs.
 Tom is active as a mentor-instructor at MIT and is also a mentor to Penn State engineering students.
 Tom is also a former Global Director at McKinsey & Company.